 Backflow preventer devices are required on all city water irrigation systems to protect potable water from contaminants.
 Proper certification is required by law to Install, Maintain and Recertify these devices.

 Koster Irrigation is certified to install and test in the following cities; Raleigh, Durham, Wilson, Rocky Mount, Greenville, Goldsboro, Apex, Garner and Clayton.
 Residential backflow devices are normally due every other year, and commercial devices are due for inspection annually.

 Does the contractor use waterproof wire connections and the proper valve

 Some of the most common electrical problems in an irrigation system are caused by faulty

 wiring.
 Special watertight connections are necessary to guard against short circuits and

-that miss this important step.
+that overlook this important step!

 Koster Irrigation always uses heavy-duty, 3M Grease filled splice kits to safeguard the